bugaevc/wl-clipboard/README.md

 For both:

 * `-p`, `--primary` Use the "primary" clipboard instead of the regular clipboard.
 This uses the private GTK+ primary selection protocol.
 See [the GNOME Wiki page on primary selection under Wayland](https://wiki.gnome.org/Initiatives/Wayland/PrimarySelection) for more details.
-* `-t mime/type`, `--mime-type mime/type` Override the inferred MIME type for the content.
+* `-t mime/type`, `--type mime/type` Override the inferred MIME type for the content.

 # Building